blieusong/sybase-ase-docker/README.md

 This completes the database creation.
 Since the data are created in bound volumes, they will live even after your container stops.
 And they can also be migrated.

 4. Create a *virtual network*.
-This enables to attach other devices to it afterwards, and to assign a static IP to the container.
+This enables attaching other devices to it afterwards and to assign a static IP to the container.

 ```
 $ docker network create \